SrijanBadhya/Debsoc/Running the PES Debsoc.md

 However since you can access a few people who are online-only, it's recommended to do at least one online session a week for these people who don't wish to come offline.
 Preferably a Friday or Saturday.
 Even if they don't practice body language and the feeling of speaking to a physical audience which are useful for tournaments, they're still tournament-ready for online tournaments.

+The closest I've been to quitting debate was after an online debate.
+I quit the call

   ## A few issues of sessions that persist